Strymon melinus

 Population trends

-Listed as a doing well in California's Central Valley program, in contrast to many declining species in the same region.
+Listed as a doing well in California's Central Valley monitoring program, in contrast to many declining species in the same region.

 Urban adaptation